2020 Ford Transit Connect Trim Levels with Comparisons & Configurations.

 The 2020 Ford Transit Connect comes in two major configurations and three trim levels.
 Ford offers a ton of options for customization.
 Transit Connects can truly be outfitted for just about any type of work duty.
 This article will take a look at what each trim level has to offer.

-Compare the 2020 Ford Transit Connect XL Cargo Van vs the XLT Cargo Van Trim Levels.
-What is the Difference?
+Compare the 2020 Ford Transit Connect XL Cargo Van vs the XLT Cargo Van Trims.
+What is the difference?

 The first configuration for the Transit Connect is that of a cargo van.
 The cargo van version comes in two different trim levels, the XL and the XLT.
 These two models only have seating for two.
 All of that interior space is reserved for storage.
 The XL and XLT are only available with front-wheel drive.

 Both trim levels are powered by the same engine.
 Ford uses a 2.0-liter, I-4 engine.
 This engine produces 162 horsepower.
 Ford offers a second option just for fleet vehicles.
 This is a 2.5-liter IVCT I-4 engine for more power and torque.
 The base engine gets an 8-speed automatic transmission while the bigger engine gets a 6-speed.

 Both trim levels share the same 15.8 gallon fuel tank.
 An EcoMode helps to maximize the vehicle's fuel economy.
 This is an important factor in vehicles used for deliveries and other work duties.
 Both models have a combined fuel-economy rating of around 26 miles-per-gallon.

 The XL and XLT both come equipped with Start-Stop Technology.
 This can greatly increase the life of the vehicle's engine.
 An engine-block heater and a heavy-duty alternator are optional for both models.
 Remote Start is another nice option.
 Buyers can also add on a governor to prevent the van from going over 65 or 75 miles-per-hour.